coateds/DevOpsOnWindows/UsingLinux.md

   * Search:  man -k [subject] , apropos [subject]
   * Which section of a man page contains administrative utilities used by the root user  --  8
 * directory will you find system-related configuration files /etc?
-* environmental variable might we use to specify the directory where man page files will be located
 * vi/vim
   * insert to replace mode:  First hit ESC key, then the shift + R keys.
   * All delete commands begin with a 'd', and the 'e' refers to a word under the cursor that is to be deleted, without deleting the space after the word